Learning the skills of leadership: Katherine Ritchie CA

 Successful Senior-level Executives require perspective and a solid support network.
 Katherine Ritchie CA shares how to sharpen your leadership skills, inspire others and transform your thinking.

-When Katherine Ritchie’s responsibilities increased at work, as the Manager of Operational Transaction Services at EY LLP decided to dedicate more time to career development and different ways of thinking.
+When Katherine Ritchie’s responsibilities increased at work, as the Manager of Operational Transaction Services at EY LLP at the time, she decided to dedicate more time to career development and different ways of thinking.

 “People are busy juggling work and personal commitments, and therefore need to prioritise which development opportunities to undertake,” she explained.

-CAs who aspire to the C-Suite have the opportunity to benefit from a unique career development programme, designed specifically to promote innovative thinking and leadership skills at the executive level.
+CAs who aspire to the C-Suite have the opportunity to benefit from a unique 1:1 or Team Leadership Development coaching sessions, designed specifically to promote innovative thinking and leadership skills at any level.
 Katherine embraced the chance to work with Leading Figures, experts in coaching and consulting for finance and business professionals.
-They have produced the ICAS Leadership Coaching Programmes to accelerate the career growth of CAs and Senior Leaders, as Katherine found out.

-Why did you decide to undertake the ICAS Executive Coaching Programme rather than another development programme?
+Why did you decide to undertake Coaching rather than another development programme?

 After the one-to-one coaching sessions, I now dedicate more time to myself, in order to invest in my own development and learning.